cysouw/diathesis/text/c06_adverbials.md

 c.
 Ich habe meine Hose schnell gekauft.
 :::

 Adverbs, i.e. single-word adverbials that cannot function as adjectives, only allow for the modification of the predicate.
 For example, a pure adverb like *gestern* cannot describe any characteristic of the nominative subject or accusative object.
-For example, in [@Next]. the adverb *gestern* can only refer to the action *kaufen*, not to the subject *ich* or the object *Hose*.
+For example, in [@next]. the adverb *gestern* can only refer to the action *kaufen*, not to the subject *ich* or the object *Hose*.

 :::ex
 Ich habe meine Hose gestern gekauft.